t-SNE Exaggerates Clusters, Provably: Related Work

 \citet{bunte_aribrary_divergences} were among the first to investigate the potential shortcomings of using KL-divergence in a t-SNE visualization and proposed a generalization to other divergences that may be better suited for specific datasets and user needs.
 Building upon the precision-recall framework of \citet{venna2010information}, \citet{im2018stochastic} extended this result and explored specific intrinsic structures within data that may be less suited for t-SNE.
 They concluded that while t-SNE is more attuned to reveal intrinsic cluster structure, it usually fails to reveal intrinsic manifold structure.

 In terms of analyzing cluster structure specifically, \citet{yang2021t} provided empirical evidence that t-SNE visualizations are prone to \emph{false negatives}.
-They presented a selection of well-clustered real-world datasets which t-SNE embeddings, even with reasonable parameter-tuning, do not seem to faithfully represent.
-They also showed that these practical datasets do not abide by the theoretical cluster separation conditions that are required by \citet{arora2018analysis} analysis. \citet{chari2023specious} argued that t-SNE and UMAP are unreliable tools for exploratory data analysis.
+They presented a selection of well-clustered real-world datasets which t-SNE embeddings, even with reasonable parameter-tuning, do not seem to represent faithfully.
+They also showed that these practical datasets do not abide by the theoretical cluster separation conditions that are required by \citet{arora2018analysis}'s analysis. \citet{chari2023specious} argued that t-SNE and UMAP are unreliable tools for exploratory data analysis.
 Taking single-cell genomic data as an important real-world example, they provided systematic empirical evidence that these embeddings suffer high distortion, and often misrepresent neighborhood and cluster structure.
-Curiously, to the best of our knowledge, there is no systematic theoretical study investigating false positive behavior of t-SNE.
+Curiously, to the best of our knowledge, there is no systematic theoretical study investigating the failure modes of t-SNE.

-More recently, \citet{snoeck_incompressibility} provided theoretical evidence that, not just t-SNE, but any embedding technique that attempts to visualize data in constant dimensions is bound to misrepresent the neighborhood structure in most datasets.
-This work focuses exclusively on how misrepresentations induced by t-SNE visualizations can lead to false conclusions in terms of data analysis.
+More recently, \citet{snoeck_incompressibility} provided theoretical evidence that, not just t-SNE, but any embedding technique that attempts to visualize data in constant dimensions is bound to misrepresent neighborhood structure in almost all inputs.
+This result makes a general assertion that misrepresentation is geometrically inevitable; the current work investigates how such misrepresentations manifest precisely in t-SNE on a variety of inputs of interest.